-- 1. The arbitral tribunal shall have the power to rule on its own jurisdiction, including any objections with respect to arbitrability, to the existence, scope, or validity of the arbitration agreement(s), or with respect to whether all of the claims, counterclaims, and setoffs made in the arbitration may be determined in a single arbitration, without any need to refer such matters first to a court. - 2.
-The tribunal shall have the power to determine the existence or validity of a contract of which an arbitration clause forms a part.
+- 1. The arbitrator shall have the power to rule on their own jurisdiction, including any objections with respect to arbitrability, to the existence, scope, or validity of the arbitration agreement(s), or with respect to whether all of the claims, counterclaims, and setoffs made in the arbitration may be determined in a single arbitration, without any need to refer such matters first to a court. - 2.
+The arbitrator shall have the power to determine the existence or validity of a contract of which an arbitration clause forms a part.
 Such an arbitration clause shall be treated as an agreement independent of the other terms of the contract.
-A decision by the tribunal that the contract is null and void shall not for that reason alone render invalid the arbitration clause. - 3.
-A party must object to the jurisdiction of the tribunal or to arbitral jurisdiction respecting the admissibility of a claim, counterclaim, or setoff no later than the filing of the Answer, as provided in Article 3, to the claim, counterclaim, or setoff that gives rise to the objection.
-The tribunal may extend such time limit and may rule on any objection under this Article as a preliminary matter or as part of the final award - 4.
-Issues regarding arbitral jurisdiction raised prior to the constitution of the tribunal shall not preclude the Administrator from proceeding with administration and shall be referred to the tribunal once constituted for determination.
+A decision by the arbitrator that the contract is null and void shall not for that reason alone render invalid the arbitration clause. - 3.
+A party must object to the jurisdiction of the arbitrator or to arbitral jurisdiction respecting the admissibility of a claim, counterclaim, or setoff no later than the filing of the Answer, as provided in Article 3, to the claim, counterclaim, or setoff that gives rise to the objection.
+The arbitrator may extend such time limit and may rule on any objection under this Article as a preliminary matter or as part of the final award - 4.
+Issues regarding arbitral jurisdiction raised prior to the appointment of the arbitrator shall not preclude the Administrator from proceeding with administration and shall be referred to the arbitrator once appointed for determination. - 5.
+All arbitrations shall be conducted under, shall be subject to and shall be enforceable under the governing law in the agreement, unless the parties agree otherwise in writing and transmit a copy of said written agreement to the Arbitrator and the Administrator or unless otherwise designated by the arbitrator pursuant to Rules.